minibolt-guide/minibolt/guide/lightning/lightning-client.md

   $ lncli addinvoice --memo "your memo here" --amt <amount in sats> --expiry <time in seconds> --amp
   ```

 💡 Flags `--memo "your memo here" --amt <amount in sats> --expiry <time in seconds>` are optional.
-Default expiry time are 30 days and the rest can be empty.
+Default expiry time will be 30 days by default and the rest can be empty.

 Copy the output [lnbc...] of the "payment_request": "lnbc...".
 Transform your output payment request into a QR code, embed it on your website or add it to your social media.
 LibreOffice has a built-in functionality, and there are plenty of freely available online tools.